Professional Counseling, School Counseling Concentration, Ed.S.

 The Ed.S. in Professional Counseling offers concentrations in Clinical Mental Health Counseling and School Counseling.
 The School Counseling concentration is developmental with a prevention/intervention focus.

 Please see undergraduate catalog for information regarding undergraduate programs.

-Students apply separately to the College of Graduate Studies and the Professional Counseling program.
 Admission to the School Counseling program is not automatic for students meeting minimum admission requirements.
 Admissions decisions for the School Counseling Program will be made after reviewing all materials and determining the applicant's capacity, suitability, and preparation for graduate study in this area.

 Successful applicants typically have demonstrated the following:

 - a 3.00 or higher undergraduate grade point average (If an applicant's GPA is lower than 3.00 then Professional Counseling faculty will consider applicant's academic performance during the last 60 hours of his or her undergraduate program);

 - a score of 146 or higher on the verbal section of the Graduate Record Exam (GRE) or 385 or higher on the Miller Analogies Test (MAT) for applicants whose overall undergraduate grade point averages are below 3.50.
 A graduate admissions test score is not required for applicants with overall undergraduate grade point averages of 3.50 or above (on a 4.00 scale).

 - three positive references on Professional Counseling recommendation form;